pi314/todo-or-not-todo.vim/README.rst

 This project is still at an early development stage, many features are not customizable yet.

-Ideas and many other things are appreciated!
+Ideas, issues and many other things are appreciated!

 Installation
 ------------